python/cpython/Doc/library/sysconfig.rst

    *name* has to be a value from the list returned by :func:`get_path_names`.

-   :mod:`sysconfig` stores installation paths corresponding to the each path name, for each platform, with variables to be expanded.
-For instance the `stdlib` path for the `nt` scheme is: `{base}/Lib`.
+   :mod:`sysconfig` stores installation paths corresponding to each path name, for each platform, with variables to be expanded.
+For instance the *stdlib* path for the *nt* scheme is: ``{base}/Lib``.

    :func:`get_path` will use the variables returned by :func:`get_config_vars` to expand the path.
 All variables have default values for each platform so one may call this function and get the default value.

    If *scheme* is provided, it must be a value from the list returned by :func:`get_path_names`.
 Otherwise, the default scheme for the current platform is used.

-   If *vars* is provided, it must be a dictionnary of variables that will update the dictionnary return by :func:`get_config_vars`.
+   If *vars* is provided, it must be a dictionary of variables that will update the dictionary return by :func:`get_config_vars`.

-   If *expand* is set to False, the path will not be expanded using the variables.
+   If *expand* is set to ``False``, the path will not be expanded using the variables.

-   If *name* is not found, return None.
+   If *name* is not found, return ``None``.

 .. function:: get_paths([scheme, [vars, [expand]]])

-   Return a dictionnary containing all installation paths corresponding to an installation scheme.
+   Return a dictionary containing all installation paths corresponding to an installation scheme.
 See :func:`get_path` for more information.

    If *scheme* is not provided, will use the default scheme for the current platform.

-   If *vars* is provided, it must be a dictionnary of variables that will update the dictionnary used to expand the paths.
+   If *vars* is provided, it must be a dictionary of variables that will update the dictionary used to expand the paths.

    If *expand* is set to False, the paths will not be expanded.